HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Currently, 10% of desktop websites and 9% of mobile websites utilize `hreflang`.
 This represents a slight increase from 2022 when usage was 10% and 9% for desktop and mobile, respectively.

-The most popular `hreflang` value in 2024 remained "en” (English), with 8% usage on desktop and 8% on mobile.
+The most popular `hreflang` value in 2024 remained "en" (English), with 8% usage on desktop and 8% on mobile.
 That particular tag experienced considerable growth from 2022 when usage was 5% on desktop and 5% on mobile.

 {{ figure_markup(
   image="hreflang-link-usage-home-pages.png",